How Long Do Golf Cart Tires Last? (Everything to Know)

 Changing the tires on a golf cart shouldn’t be too difficult if you know how to change the tires on a standard vehicle.

-You’ll need a floor jack, a socket wrench, a replacement tire, and some sort of wedge that will keep the other tires from rolling.
+You’ll need a floor jack, a socket wrench, a replacement tire, and some wedge to keep the other tires from rolling.

-Before changing your tires, make sure that your cart is on level ground.
-Use the parking brake to keep it stable and use your wedge to keep the other tires in place.
+Before changing your tires, ensure your cart is on level ground.
+Use the parking brake to keep it stable, and use your wedge to keep the other tires in place.

 Use your socket wrench to unscrew the lug nuts on your tire, then use your floor jack to raise the tire slightly above the ground.